-Priorities.
-Panel A sees both the CTA and KM3NeT as having high priority, the latter due to its potential proof of principle of detecting and diagnosing TeV neutrino sources, and the former having somewhat higher priority due to its more proven capability for astrophysical discovery.
+Priorities: Panel A sees both CTA and KM3NeT as having high priority, the latter due to its potential proof of principle of detecting and diagnosing TeV neutrino sources, and the former having somewhat higher priority due to its more proven capability for astrophysical discovery.

-3.2.1.3 A Comment Concerning the Future of Ultra-High Energy Cosmic-Ray Facilities
+3.2.1.3 A Comment Concerning the Future of Ultra-High-Energy Cosmic-Ray Facilities

 Cosmic rays of ultra-high energy remain one of the least understood phenomena in the Universe.
-A new international facility, the Pierre Auger Observatory, a huge 3000 km2 particle detector array combined with four wide-angle optical telescopes for detecting atmospheric fluorescence, located in the southern hemisphere (Argentina), is now delivering its first, highly tantalising results.
-These results demonstrate the existence of a statistically significant spectral feature (steepening or cut-off) at around 5×10^{19} eV.
-Also, a possible correlation between the arrival directions of the highest energy cosmic rays, above ~ 6×10^{19} eV, and the positions of nearby AGN have been reported.
+A new international facility, the Pierre Auger observatory, a huge 3000 km2 particle array combined with four wide-angle optical telescopes for atmospheric fluorescence light, located in the Southern Hemisphere (Argentina), is now delivering its first, highly tantalizing results.
+These results demonstrate the existence of a statistically significant spectral feature (steepening or cutoff) at around 5×10^{19} eV.
+Also, a possible correlation between the arrival directions of the highest energy cosmic rays, above ~6 × 1019 eV, and the positions of nearby AGN has been reported.
 Much more can be expected with more statistics.
-The Auger collaboration is proposing to build a significantly larger array in the northern hemisphere in order to increase the statistics at higher energies and to access the whole sky.
-A further increase in detection rates might be achieved with space experiments like the Extreme Universe Space Observatory on JEM/ISS (JEM-EUSO).
+The Auger collaboration proposes to build a significantly larger array in the North in order to increase the statistics at higher energies and to access the whole sky.
+A further increase in detection rates might be achieved with space experiments like the "Extreme Universe Space Observatory on JEM/ISS" (JEM-EUSO).
 The relative merits and feasibility of these options are being actively debated in this very fast-moving field.